 Inside the al-Azhar Mosque, Cairo, Egypt

 But, like the Abbasids, the Fatimid caliphs began to recruit Mamluks for their army - Turkish slaves imported from the Black Sea and central Asia, as well as Black Africans.
 But they could not become a hereditary cast - their children could become Egyptian subjects, but were barred from military service: the army was constantly renewed with new blood.
 The succession of caliphs was smoooth and non-violent until the death of Caliph Mustansir after a 60-year reign in 1094.
 This led to the breakaway of Hassan-i Sabbah, whose version of Ismailism (the so-called Assassins) flourished in the Caucasus mountains until destroyed by the Mongols.
 The Fatimid caliphate lasted until 1171, when it was overthrown by its vizier, Saladin.
 Within three years Saladin - who was of Kurdish origin -had established the Ayyubid dynasty, and won control of Egypt, Syria, Upper Mesopotamia, the west coast of Arabia (including Yemen), and the North African coast as far as Tunisia.
 Saladin defeated the Crusaders at the Battle of Hattin, winning over Jerusalem.
 After Saladin's death, the Ayyubid sultanate began losing territory.
-In 1250, Egypt was taken by their Mamluk generals - who were successful in keeping the Mongols out of Syria, winning a decisive battle at Ain Jalut (1260), and gaining control east of the Euphrates, and ending Ayyubid rule.
+In 1250, Egypt was taken by their Mamluk generals - who were successful in keeping the Mongols out of Syria, winning a decisive battle at Ain Jalut (1260), and gaining control west of the Euphrates, and ending Ayyubid rule.

 Meanwhile, the Abbasid heartlands of Iraq and Iran were in serious trouble.